crate/crate-tutorials/docs/generate-time-series/go.rst

 Press the up arrow on your keyboard and hit *Enter* to run the same command a few more times.

-When you're done, you can `SELECT`_ that data back out of CrateDB with this
+When you're done, you can :ref:`select <reference:sql_dql_queries>` that data back out of CrateDB with this query:
-query:

 .. code-block:: psql